aws/aws-cdk/docs/src/tools.rst

 Authoring Plugins
 -----------------

-Plugins must be authored in TypeScript, and are defined by implementing a Node module that implements the following protocol, and using :js:class:`~aws-cdk.PluginHost` methods:
+Plugins must be authored in TypeScript or Javascript, and are defined by implementing a Node module that implements the following protocol, and using :js:class:`~aws-cdk.PluginHost` methods:

 .. tabs::
     .. code-tab:: typescript